Public Investment Fund: Former Donald Trump administration officials

 In 2021, PIF invested $2 billion into Affinity Partners, a private equity firm formed by Jared Kushner, Donald Trump's son-in-law, shortly after he left the White House, where he had worked during his father-in-law's first term as president.
 While considering making the $2bn pledge, PIF officials and advisers raised questions about the merits of the investment, but PIF management overruled the advisers.
-Even a year later, in April 2022, Kushner's private equity firm still primarily depended on Saudi money: it had some $2.5 billion under its management by that stage.
+Even a year later, in April 2022, Affinity Partners primarily depended on Saudi money: it had some $2.5 billion under its management by that stage.
 Within the Trump administration, Kushner worked extensively on Arab–Israeli diplomatic issues, and had been a staunch defender of Saudi ruler Mohammed bin Salman.
 According to ethics experts, the $2bn investment, which would boost the fund's yield and generate substantial management fees for Affinity and, consequently, for Kushner personally, created the appearance of potential payback for Kushner.

-In 2021, PIF invested $1 billion in the investment fund established by former Trump administration official Steven Mnuchin just after he left government.
+In 2021, PIF invested $1 billion in the investment fund established by former Treasury Secretary Steven Mnuchin just after he left that position.

 In May 2022, it was reported that Affinity Partners was planning to direct its investments—and thus Saudi Arabia's PIF money—to Israel.
 Kushner conducted various pitch meetings with a range of Israeli startups before selecting two of them in which Affinity would invest.
 The Kingdom did not have formal diplomatic relations with Israel and was not a part of the public Abraham Accords process at that stage.
 Kushner warned Saudi Arabian officials that it could lose opportunities in Israel to its neighbors who signed the Accords, including the United Arab Emirates and Bahrain.
 Saudi officials agreed to Affinity Partners' investment in Israeli startups, which was also believed to have been approved by Crown Prince Mohammed bin Salman.
-Many saw it as a groundwork for the potential normalization of Israel–Saudi Arabia relations.
+Many saw it as groundwork for the potential normalization of Israel–Saudi Arabia relations.
 It was the first known occasion in which money from the Saudi PIF would go to Israel.